bartuspan/ubik/README.md

 * [Time](https://github.com/synapticism/ubik-time): time and date functions.
 * [Title](https://github.com/synapticism/ubik-title): generate document, archive, and entry titles.

 Components that "require core" must include the functionality with this master plugin.
-It must be incorporated into your theme (or activated as a plugin) for those components to function properly.
+Ubik must be incorporated into your theme (or activated as a plugin) for those components to function properly.